 However, the fa’afafine were reported to have greater avuncular tendencies—or uncle-like behavior—than heterosexual men.
 Vasey and VanderLaan further tested the Kin Selection Hypothesis in 2010 using a larger and independent sample.
 Results showed that the fa’afafine exhibited significantly higher avuncular tendencies even when compared to a more closely matched control group that also lacked direct parental responsibilities—or heterosexual men with no children.

-To further test the Kin Selection Hypothesis, Vasey and VanderLaan made a follow-up study in 2010 to investigate the psychology of the fa’afafine and determine if their altruism is directed specifically toward their kin rather than children in general.
+Vasey and VanderLaan made a follow-up study in 2010 to investigate the psychology of the fa’afafine and determine if their altruism is directed specifically toward their kin rather than children in general to further test the Kin Selection Hypothesis.

-Results revealed that the fa’afafine are not only more altruistic than Samoan women or heterosexual men but also more altruistic and avuncular behavior toward their kin while displaying weaker tendencies toward other children.
-From an evolutionary perspective, the researchers noted that the emergence and maintenance of same-sex attraction in a certain population are critical to perpetuating genes shared by family members or relatives.
+Results revealed that the fa’afafine are not only more altruistic than Samoan women and heterosexual men but also exhibit more altruistic and avuncular behaviors toward their kin while displaying weaker tendencies toward other children.
+Thus, from an evolutionary perspective, the researchers noted that the emergence and maintenance of same-sex attraction in a certain population are critical to perpetuating genes shared by family members or relatives.

 Genetics and Male Sexual Orientation

-While the particular genes involved in homosexuality are not yet identified, another 2014 study draws the links between genetics and male sexual orientation.
-Over the past five years, researchers Alan Sanders et al. collected blood and saliva samples from 409 pairs of gay brothers, including sets of twins, for a total of 818 participants.
-They subjected these samples to a genetic analysis to look at the locations of genetic markers called single nucleotide polymorphisms or SNPs.
+Researchers Alan Sanders et al. collected blood and saliva samples from 409 pairs of gay brothers, including sets of twins, over a five-year period.
+The 818 participants underwent a genetic analysis to look at the locations of genetic markers called single nucleotide polymorphisms or SNPs.
 These SNPs represent differences of a single letter in the genetic code.
 They measured the extent to which each of the SNPs was shared by men in the study.

 The only trait unambiguously shared by all participants was homosexuality.
 All other traits, including the color of hair, height, and intelligence, among others, varied by several degrees between each brother in a pair and between all sets of brothers.
 Whatever SNPs consistently identified in the same genetic locations across the group would most likely be associated with homosexuality.

-Results revealed five SNPs but two stood out because they are shared more commonly among the participants.
-These are the Xq28 in the X chromosome and 8q12 in chromosome 8.
+Results revealed five SNPs.
+Two stood out as they were more commonly shared among the participants.
+These were the Xq28 on the X chromosome and 8q12 on chromosome 8.
 Xq28 was first identified in 1993 as having a possible link to homosexuality and sexual behaviors in animals.
-On the other hand, the link between 8q12 and homosexuality was first suggested in 2005.
-Both Xq28 and 8q12 are two regions in the human genome that might have ties with the manifestation of homosexuality.
+The link between 8q12 and homosexuality was first suggested in 2005.
+Both Xq28 and 8q12 are regions in the human genome that may be associated with the manifestation of homosexuality in males.

-Sanders et al. reminded that the results do not suggest that they have found specific genes for homosexuality.
-Instead, the results suggest that both Xq28 and 8q12 could be part of a combination of factors.
-The better conclusion is that the presence of these two regions in the genome of gay men had predisposed them toward homosexuality, thereby suggesting a genetic basis for the emergence of this sexual orientation in the human population.
+Sanders et al. emphasized that their findings do not indicate the discovery of specific genes for homosexuality.
+Their results suggested that both Xq28 and 8q12 could be part of a broader combination of factors.
+A more accurate interpretation is that the presence of these two regions in the genome may predispose gay men to homosexuality.
+This further suggested a genetic basis for this sexual orientation in the male human population.

-The study of Witelson et al. also establishes the genetic basis for homosexuality by exploring a possible association with handedness and brain structure.
+The study of Witelson et al. also establishesd the genetic basis for homosexuality by exploring a possible association with handedness and brain structure.
 Handedness has been associated with differences in the structure and function of the brains between right-handed and left-handed people.
-Particularly, left-handed individuals have a larger region of the posterior corpus callosum, a thick band of nerve fibers connecting the two brain hemispheres.
-Interestingly, earlier research has also revealed that there is a higher proportion of left-handers in the homosexual population.
+Left-handed individuals specifically have a larger region of the posterior corpus callosum.
+This is a thick band of nerve fibers connecting the two brain hemispheres.
+Earlier research revealed that there is a higher proportion of left-handers in the homosexual population.

-Results of the study of Witelson et al. revealed that homosexual men have larger posterior corpus callosum than heterosexual men.
+Findings from the study of Witelson et al. showed that homosexual men have larger posterior corpus callosum than heterosexual men.
 The same feature has been observed in left-handed individuals.
 According to the researchers, the size of the corpus callosum is largely inherited, thereby suggesting a genetic factor in sexual orientation.

 It is important to remember that genes or genetic and evolutionary factors alone are not responsible for the emergence and maintenance of homosexuality.
 There remains no consensus in the scientific community about why a person develops a particular sexual orientation.